mindis/snowplow.github.com/_posts/2014-01-15-getting-started-with-stream-processing-on-amazon-kinesis.md

 In this tutorial, we will walk through the process of getting up and running with Amazon Kinesis using two very simple Kinesis apps:

-1. The [kinesis-example-scala-producer] [example-producer].
-This will create a Kinesis stream and write records to it.
+1. The [kinesis-example-scala-producer] [example-producer]: this will create a Kinesis stream and write records to it
-2. The [kinesis-example-scala-consumer] [example-producer].
-This will consume the Kinesis stream created by the producer
+2. The [kinesis-example-scala-consumer] [example-producer]: this will consume the Kinesis stream created by the producer

 The source code for both is available on the [Snowplow repo] [snowplow-repo].